teuler/picom/README.md

   -n NAME, --name NAME  Name of backup to generate or restore
 ```

+## Trouble shooting
+- Windows: Note that if your file names contain `$` characters, you cannot use the powershell, because there variable names start with `$`.
+Use `cmd.exe` instead.

 ## Release notes
+- v0.1.7
+  - Some changes to account for Python 3.13
+  - With the newest firmware, saving a library on the PicoMite seems to take a bit more time.
+Therefore,  `sendCommand` has now an additional parameter that allows to wait between sending a command to the PicoMite and looking for the reply.
 - v0.1.6
   - Bug fixed when using file names with capital characters
 - v0.1.5